 There are currently few internationally accepted standardised methods for monitoring of biological effects in the water column.
 A number of methods are, however, under development, and many have been tested in the field.
 This primarily applies to various biomarkers which are being used more and more for monitoring impact and, gradually, for monitoring condition.
-Still, measurement of concentration levels in selected organisms will see further use in the environmental monitoring around petroleum installations on the Norwegian continental shelf.
-The operators shall participate actively in the testing and development of suitable methods for detecting pollution and environmental effects in the water column.
-The Norwegian Environment Agency shall be consulted on significant items during the process.
-As the methods regarding detection of the impact at this stage are still under development and being tested, the guidelines will be regularly revised.
+Still, measurement of concentration levels in selected organisms will see further use in the environmental monitoring around petroleum facilities on the Norwegian continental shelf.
+The operators shall participate actively in the testing and development of suitable methods for environmental monitoring.
+The period between two monitoring activities in the field shall be used, hence, to develop and qualify new methods.
+The Norwegian Environment Agency should be consulted on significant items during the process, by presenting progress and plans for the coming year in an annual planning meeting as outlined in the Guidelines for environmental monitoring of the petroleum activities offshore (in Norwegian only).